Smiling in a photo is good.

 Artist's statement:

-Really not a big fan of the "Artist's Statement", but I will say this: The biggest impediment to creativity is fear: fear of doing something that's been done before; and fear of doing something that's never been done before.
+Definitely not a big fan of the "Artist's Statement", but I will say this: The biggest impediment to creativity is fear: fear of doing something that's been done before; and fear of doing something that's never been done before.

 "Do it for yourself.
 No one else cares," is how Hugh MacLeod might put it.